jimmiemunyi/snake-species-identification/LOGBOOK.md

 <hr>

+## Monday 27th Mar 23
+- Updated the repo name, model name and Space demo to have the same name.
+Also shared this iteration on fastai forums.
+From here, what's left to do is experiment on the ideas on the TODO.md list and also scale up to the full dataset.

 ## Sunday 26th Mar 23
 - Added a way to deploy model to Hugging Face Hub.
 - Updating the HuggingFace Space demo to match the progress so far (binomial instead of genus, 50 classes instead of 10 classes) and returning the top 3 predictions.